surfer190/fixes/README.md

 [![Build Status](http://37.139.28.74:8080/buildStatus/icon?job=fixes+mkdocs)](http://37.139.28.74:8080/job/fixes%20mkdocs/)

-* These are common problems and solutions, fixes and tips that I have gathered while trying to solve problems
+* These are common problems and solutions, fixes, notes and tips that I have gathered while trying to solve problems
 * The _fixes_ are displayed as technical documentation using [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/)
-* It is mainly a reference of common development problems and solutions I have come across to help others to fix similar problems.
 * There are also some interpretations and summaries of tech related documentation and books

 ### Where to view Fixes